openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 Sets the screen brightness for this window.
 This API uses an asynchronous callback to return the result.

+When the screen brightness setting for the window takes effect, Control Panel cannot adjust the system screen brightness.
+It can do so only after the window screen brightness is restored to the default value.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core

 **Parameters**